jpaulm/threadn/README.md

 Old C-based FBP implementation using longjmp and setjmp
 ===

-This is a *green* thread FBP implementation - for a true multithreaded implementation, see https://github.com/jpaulm/cppfbp , which uses Boost.
+This is a *green* thread FBP implementation - for a true multithreaded implementation, see https://github.com/jpaulm/cppfbp , which uses Boost (http://www.boost.org/ ).

 Notes:
 ---